brunoggregorio/retinanet-cell-detection/README.md

 </table>

 ## Results
-Some of our results for leukocyte detection in Intravital Microscopy videos can bee seen bellow:
+Some of our results for leukocyte detection in Intravital Microscopy videos can be seen below:

 <p align="center">
 	<img src="https://github.com/brunoggregorio/retinanet-cell-detection/blob/master/images/video1.gif" alt="Example result of RetinaNet."/>